ICSA26-supplementary-material/edgeai.empirical-study.replication-package/thematic_analisys/atlas.ti_exports/README.md

   This dataset captures **the mapping between qualitative evidence and source artifacts**, essential for reproducibility.

 - **Usage:**
-  Ideal for:
-  - reconstructing the provenance of each architectural fragment used in the thematic analysis;
-  - validating quotations or re-checking context during replication;
-  - cross-linking GitHub mining results with ATLAS.ti’s coded quotations;
-  - building supplementary tables that show “which repository produced which evidence”;
-  - ensuring methodological transparency required for ICSA-level empirical studies.

   It is especially important for reviewers and replicators who need to verify
   **“Where did this fragment come from?”** for any guideline, category, or theme.